 Drawing these primitive shapes by hand is really only for the purpose of understanding how canvas works.
 In its raw form it will never be a drawing tool for design students.

 But that can change if someone were to write drawing software that could be translated to the canvas element.
 This is exactly what Mike Swanson has done.
 He created an Adobe Illustrator to HTML5 Canvas plugin.
 [Unfortunately, the plugin has not been updated, and it did not load the last time I tried it with Illustrator CC.
-Still, this is a good learning opportunity for you to understand how canvas works.]
+Still, this is a good learning opportunity for you to understand how canvas works, and it is better to use SVG Graphics and insert the vector art straight into the code.]

 Illustrator